 Just like that

 And just like that my practicum was over and this educational adventure came to a close.
 Was it worth it?
 Most definitely.
-I learned valuable lessons, met some of the nicest people I will ever meet, had instructors who opened my mind and heart, and learned with classmates who pushed me in directions that allowed me to flourish.
+I learned valuable lessons on my journey as a CMHAW student, met some of the nicest people I will ever meet, had instructors who opened my mind and heart, and learned with classmates who pushed me in directions that allowed me to flourish.
 It has been a privilege to see them flourish as well.
 If anything, it is a beautiful kind of magic.
 To those who have read these blogs, thank you.
 All the best to those at the end of their program and to those just starting.
 I would also like to remind you, yes you, to stay hydrated.